trothr/ductwork/Functions.md

 # Ductwork Functions

-This page lists core functions of the DUCTWORK library.
+This page lists core functions of the Ductwork library.

 ## Ductwork Functions